 4.1.
 The Culture and Moment in Literary History

 In 2003 the book ‘The Da Vinci Code’ was released.
 It is a detective / conspiracy story about the search for the hidden tomb of Mary Magdalene.
-The location and secret of the tomb was protected by the Knights Templar.
+The location and secret of the tomb has been protected by the Knights Templar.

 This book is still the best selling book of the 21st century and one of the best-selling books of all time.